 Emerging Young Artists Gallery

-Contact us at education@schack.org for more information and to inquire about our display schedule.
+For more information and to inquire about our exhibition schedule contact us at education@schack.org

 Since 1992 the Schack Art Center has brought art programming to youth involved with Denney Juvenile Justice Center in various ways.
 Currently we present art in five different programs ranging from incarcerated youth to diversion and wellness.
 We are also newly involved in a parent/youth collaboration and have been hosting an alumni group for youth who wish to continue doing art together.